 6 dead, 11 hurt as massive blaze engulfs building in Southeast Delhi

-New Delhi, Aug 06: At least six people, including two children, have died and 11 injured in a fire that broke out at a residential building in southeast Delhi's outheast Delhi's Zakir Nagar late on Monday night.
+New Delhi, Aug 06: At least six people, including two children, have died and 11 injured in a fire that broke out at a residential building in southeast Delhi's Zakir Nagar late on Monday night.

 The blaze in Zakir Nagar, a densely-populated neighborhood near Jamia Millia Islamia University, broke out at around 2 am.
 Most residents were fast asleep when the fire began in an electricity box.

 Among the injured are those who jumped off the building to save themselves.
-The injured have been taken to a nearby hospital.
+Delhi: Fire in Janakpuri building, over 70 people rescued

+"Five patients are in the intensive care unit (ICU), some are in the ward and one is in the pediatric ICU.
+Everything is under control.
+We have specialists to look after the patients," said Dr Mala, Chief Medical Officer at Holy Family Hospital.

 Reportedly, seven cars and eight motorcycles were reportedly gutted in the fire.